 Something that a lot of companies often forget at this stage is just how competitive technical hiring is.
 Any developer that you’re talking to is most likely engaging with other companies as well.

 Having a cumbersome, poorly designed technical assessment strategy is a good way to make sure that your process finds itself at the bottom of a developer's to-do list as they prioritise processes that are more respectful of their time.

 Proper briefing is also super important when conducting any kind of technical assessment.
 A poorly briefed assessment project that you think shouldn’t take more than 4 hours can end up taking the whole weekend to complete if you’re not clear on exactly what the deliverables and goals of the project are.

 Keep in mind that developers rate irrelevant tech assessments as a top pet peeve in a hiring process — avoid this by paying close attention to your brief, as well as how much time it will take.

-A technical interview aims to assess the depth of the candidate’s knowledge about a particular technical skill.
+A technical interview aims to assess the depth of the developer's knowledge about a particular technical skill.
 It is potentially the most abstract of the options available to you when looking to assess technical ability.
-While it can be the most convenient from a candidate experience perspective, it’s also extremely reliant on the person running the interview being highly technical themselves.
+While it can be the most convenient from a candidate experience perspective, it’s also often reliant on the person running the interview being highly technical themselves.

 If you decide to adopt this strategy, it’s really important that the interviewer has a good grasp of the problem that they’re asking the interviewee to solve.
-If the lack in-depth understanding themselves, they will will struggle to drive the discussion and get all the information they need to assess the candidate’s technical ability.
+If they lack in-depth understanding themselves, they will will struggle to drive the discussion and get all the information they need to assess the developer's technical ability.

 Traditionally, this type of interview refers to a candidate solving problem while writing code on a whiteboard.